MiguelCastillo/azureContainer/README.md

 #### AzureContainer

 First create an instance of AzureContainer.
-This is the component that gives us access to upload files to a container.
+This is the component that gives us access to upload files to an Azure container.

 ``` javascript
 var AzureContainer = require('azureContainer');